Ntando17gm/alx-airbnb-project-documentation/README.md

 ### 7. DevOps Engineer
 Handles deployment, continuous integration, and monitoring.
 They make sure the application runs smoothly in production, is scalable, and has reliable backup and recovery processes.

+## Technology Stack

+- **Django**: A high-level Python web framework used for building the backend and RESTful APIs.
+It provides robust tools for authentication, routing, and handling business logic.

+- **PostgreSQL**: A powerful, open-source relational database used to store application data such as user profiles, property listings, bookings, and reviews.

+- **GraphQL**: A query language for APIs that allows clients to request exactly the data they need.
+It improves efficiency in data fetching compared to traditional REST endpoints.

+- **JavaScript (ES6+)**: Used for interactive features on the frontend and for connecting backend logic to user-facing components.

+- **React (optional in later stages)**: A JavaScript library for building user interfaces.
+It allows for creating reusable, dynamic components and improves frontend scalability.

+- **HTML & CSS**: Core technologies for structuring and styling the user interface, ensuring the platform is responsive and visually appealing.

+- **Git & GitHub**: Version control and collaboration tools used for tracking changes in the codebase and managing project contributions.

+- **Docker (future deployment)**: Containerization technology to package and deploy the application consistently across different environments.

+- **Heroku / AWS (future deployment)**: Cloud platforms for deploying, scaling, and hosting the application in production.